 When citrus garland is prepared correctly by completely dehydrating the citrus slices, it will not mold.
 Also, if you continue to store it properly (as described above), you will not get mold.

-If you live in a humid climate, you may experience mold if the citrus garland is exposed to the elements.
-If this is a concern, spray your citrus garland with artist’s fixative – a shellac that forms a protective coating.
+If you live in a humid climate, you may experience mold if the garland is exposed to the elements.
+If this is a concern, spray your garland with artist’s fixative – a shellac that forms a protective coating.
 You may also paint your garland with acrylic sealant.
 This will eliminate the citrusy smell, but it will protect the garland from ambient moisture.

 I don’t prefer to do that even though I live in a humid climate, however!
 I keep my citrus garland natural for however long it will last in my area and enjoy it.
 Since making a citrus garland is really very simple, I can always make another one, if I need to.